hammon/hpepoc/README.md

 Clone and Run the project
 ------------------------------

+The following instructions assume that you have [git](https://git-scm.com/downloads) and [gradle](http://gradle.org/gradle-download/) installed.

 Clone the repo ```git clone git@github.com:hammon/hpepoc.git```

 Execute ```gradle clean test sonarRunner``` from the project home directory